 My Day-Glo Nordic Christmas Stocking is one of those projects that started out as one thing and morphed into something else.
 I’m happy it did, though.
 And I’ve got a tutorial below showing how to make it.
-I’ve also got a 50% coupon for Jo-Ann at the bottom of this post, so be sure to read all the way to the bottom!

 For the #FabulouslyFestive promotion from Jo-Ann, my plan was to a simple faux sherpa fleece stocking with a fold down cuff.
 I had the pattern drawn out and everything.
 But then when I went to my Jo-Ann store to buy the fabric, they hold sold out of the faux sherpa fleece I wanted to use.
 Because of course, sherpa fleece trending right now means that loads of other people were also wanting to use Sherpa fleece in their sewing projects.

 So while I was considering whether to check another Jo-Ann location for the fabric I wanted, my eyes drifted over to the next aisle.

 And I see turquoise Cuddle fabric.